ibmresilient/resilient-community-apps/rc-cts-misp/README.md

   notes of a previous release
 -->
 ### v1.1.1
-* Fix url concatenation issue.
+* Fix backward compatibility issues.

 ## Overview
 This implements a custom threat service for the [MISP](http://www.misp-project.org/) Threat Intelligence Platform.